Buy Existing Laundromat or Build New: What’s The Right Move?

 Buying a Laundromat - Existing Turnkey Business

-A turnkey laundromat is a fully operational business with an established customer base, functioning laundry equipment, and immediate revenue generation.
+When you purchase a turnkey laundromat, you're acquiring a fully operational business with an established customer base, functioning laundry equipment, and immediate revenue generation.
 Buyers can take over day-to-day operations right away, though most stores require equipment upgrades to meet modern standards.

 • Infrastructure, permits, and lease agreements already secured